After finishing a Backroads' trip, do you crave more hours in the saddle? More time on your bike? More adventures?!

 These people open their homes, share stories and meals, and help like-minded adventurers along their way.

 My favorite Warm Showers experience was near Lake Winnipesaukee in New Hampshire.
-It was one of those weeks on the bike where every part of me was tired after a long hard week of cycling.
+It was one of those weeks where every part of me was tired after a long, hard week of cycling.
 My cycling partner and I needed a bit of respite.
 So we decided to see if anyone nearby was a Warm Showers host.
 Within a few touches of the iPhone we found a few local hosts and the best profile description I think I will ever come across.

 I would have never known Barb and Don had I not been a Warm Showers host or beneficiary.
 And I think that my experience at their beloved farmhouse will have me hosting cyclists for a long, long time.
 If you have any questions about becoming a Warm Showers member or about my experience with the network, please comment below.
 Happy two-wheeled adventures!